First meeting: April 11, 1938 at the Roof Garden of the Tulsa Club in

 at the Athens Bible School in

 We are the Southern Splendor Chorus.
 We are an all-male a capella chorus and are a part of the Barbershop Harmony Society.
-In our short eleven year existence we have managed to win TWO "Most Improved Chorus" awards and TWO "3rd Place Small Chorus" awards from our own Dixie District.
+In our short 13 years of existence we have managed to win TWO "Most Improved Chorus" awards and TWO "3rd Place Small Chorus" awards from our own Dixie District.
 We are presently under the very capable direction of Tommy Mitchell.
 Come help us grow and continue improving our ability to entertain in the

 Are you looking for a new and rewarding hobby?
 Can you sing?
 Do you want to sing?
 If you live in or near the